 My posts may contain affiliate links.
 If you click though and make a purchase, we might make a small commission, but at no extra cost to you.

-Select and Cut Your Fabric
+Step one: Select and Cut Your Fabric

 I chose orange, burlap, and black gingham.
 You can find the carrot template below as a free download!